If you’re on this page, you’ve reached the point where you’re asking yourself a very important question:

 Single Member LLC

 Single Member LLC structure is by default called a “Disregarded Entity” by the IRS.
-A disregarded entity is treated the same as a sole proprietor, so your LLC’s income will be treated like personal income.
+A disregarded entity is treated the same as a sole proprietor, so your LLC’s income will be treated as personal income.

-Profits or losses from the business are not taxed directly but instead are taxed through the single member’s personal federal tax return.
+Profits or losses from the business are not taxed directly but instead are taxed through the single member’s federal tax return.

 Partnership in an LLC

 Members elect to be treated like a traditional “Partnership” for tax purposes.
 For businesses with multiple owners, LLC offers similar tax benefits, plus the added advantages of a corporate form.

 If the members of an LLC do nothing, their LLC will be taxed as a partnership; however, they can elect for their LLC to be taxed as a Corporation — which is typically the preferred option.